puppetlabs/puppetlabs-inifile/README.markdown

 ##### `use_exact_match`

 Whether to use partial or exact matching for subsetting.
-Should be set to `true` if the subsettings do not have values.
+This should be set to `true` if the subsettings do not have values.

 Valid options: `true`, `false`.